 So why should we care about an extra dimension if you can't even notice it?
 Kaluza and Klein showed, using general relativity, that this extra dimension would still have an effect on the space around us.
 In particular they showed that the effect of gravity in that very small fifth dimension would actually appear to us, from our larger-scale perspective, as electromagnetism.

 This Kaluza-Klein Theory had many fascinating consequences.
-Things that have charge under electromagnetism are would just be things that are moving in this circular fifth dimension.
+Things that have charge under electromagnetism would just be things that are moving in this circular fifth dimension.
 The radius of this extra dimension would be related to the electric charge of particles.
-A charged particle would be move in one direction in the fifth dimension, and an oppositely charged particle would move in the other.
+A charged particle would move in one direction in the fifth dimension, and an oppositely charged particle would move in the other.
 And as the momentum of two oppositely charge particles would cancel out when they collide, they would no longer move in the fifth dimension making their combined charge neutral.

 Although Kaluza and Klein's theory seemed to unify the forces of electromagnetism and gravity it wasn't widely accepted when it was published in 1921.
 It was mathematically true but the concept of extra spatial dimensions seemed very strange.
 However some 60 years later this mathematical oddity provided a missing piece in the hunt for quantum gravity…